CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0004-Median-of-two-Sorted-Array.md

     - Array
     - Binary Search
     - Divide and Conquer
 description: Given two sorted arrays nums1 and nums2 of size m and n respectively, return the median of the two sorted arrays.
-The overall run time complexity should be O(log (m+n)).
+The overall run time complexity should be $O(log (m+n))$.
 ---